criscola/kubernetes-dbaas/docs/enduser_guide.md

 ## Prerequisites

-- You have your Operator ready and deployed.
-[See the system administrator guide.](sysadmin_guide.md)
+You have the Operator ready and deployed.
+See [the system administrator guide.](sysadmin_guide.md)

 ## Steps

-1. Create a custom resource configuration, e.g. "mycrd.yaml"
+1. Create a custom resource configuration, e.g. `my-db.yaml`

 Here's an example;